tsahiduek/ai-on-eks/website/docs/guidance/container-startup-time/2-accelerate-pull-process/12-containerd-snapshotter.md

 **Main benefits**

-The solution provides a direct improvement to the image pull process by plugging a more performant snapshoter into containerd on a worker node.
+The solution provides a direct improvement to the image pull process by plugging a more performant snapshotter into containerd on a worker node.

 **Additional benefits**